 Here’s a short backstory on my life and career to get a better understanding of who’s behind WJE.

 I got my first dirt bike when I was a month and a half shy of 4 years old.
 I fell in love with it instantly.
 Going over the bars first day and all.
-My parents originally got me a bike to ride for fun with my Dad in the hills, the desert, etc. But one day we were driving past a local track in Perris CA, I saw kids racing, and said to my Dad “I want to do that”.
+My parents originally got me a bike to ride for fun with my Dad in the hills, the desert, etc. Then, one day we were driving past a local track in Perris CA, I saw kids racing, and said to my Dad “I want to do that”.
 Long story short I went on to race non stop for the next 20 years.
 I won 6 Amateur National Championships riding for the Factory Suzuki Amateur Team at races like the World Mini Grand Prix in Las Vegas, Mammoth Mountain MX, Ponca City OK, and the Mini Olympics in FL.
 Against riders that went on to be, and some still are, the biggest names in the sport of Moto.

 My last two years as an amateur (06,07) were plagued with concussions and a torn ACL in each knee.
 Those two years were up and down to say the least.
 So when I turned pro in 2008 for the AMA Outdoor MX Series, in the 450 class, at the age of 20, after getting both of my knees fixed, it was not in the fashion I once saw in my mind.
 I was up for the challenge without a doubt.